cloudflare/stream-react/README.md

    */
   volume?: number;
   /**
+   * Will initialize the player with the specified text track enabled.
+The value should be the BCP-47 language code that was used to [upload the text track](https://developers.cloudflare.com/stream/uploading-videos/adding-captions).
+   * Note: This will _only_ work once during initialization.
+Beyond that point the user has full control over their text track settings.
+   */
+  defaultTextTrack?: string;
+  /**
    * Sent when playback is aborted; for example, if the media is playing and is restarted from the beginning, this event is sent.
    */
   onAbort?: EventListener;